yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 {% endinittab %}

 The `Feed()` method does the actual work, by creating a new `Data` object with random data in an unprocessed state every second, and feeds it to the cluster.
 Additionaly every number of iterations it displays the statistics of processing of a certain type by executing a remote service which the processors expose.
-It does so by using an depanlinkExecutor based remoting proxytengahlink./executor-based-remoting.htmlbelakanglink to the remote service which is hosted in the grid.
+It does so by using an [Executor based remoting proxy](./executor-based-remoting.html) to the remote service which is hosted in the grid.

 # Building the Example